Naru Narusegawa: Reception

+Reviews of Naru's character have been negative with more positive results for fan polls.
+Author Richard W. Kroon cites Naru as an example of a Tsundere character, who is harsh at first, then later gentle.
+Freelance Writer Maria Remizova from Comic Book Resources placed Naru as #10 on a "10 Worst-Written Female Characters From Classic Anime" list.
+While she said that the Tsundere trope can be handled well, this is not the case with Naru, due to her "manipulative, aggressive and outright abusive behavior" that only leads to hatred.
+Remizova then mentions how Keitaro is "genuinely afraid" of Naru which undermines a well-written love interest.
+Freelance writer Dallas Marshall from Comic Book Resource shares Remizova's opinion on how she is written so viewers sympathize with her, which he calls "baffling".
+Marshall describes Naru as "manipulative, obsessive, mean-spirited and throws punches under the slightest provocation".
+While he says that Keitaro Urashima isn't flawless, the fact that he is constantly insulted and assaulted to the point where he becomes used to the abuse just for laughs is the worst.

 Around the halfway point of the Manga run, a character popularity poll was run to find the most popular female character in the series, and the results were printed in Love Hina 0, an official fan reference book.
-In the poll Naru ranked first, with 3831 votes in comparison to 1500 votes for Shinobu Maehara.
-At the end of the series, another poll was run, with Naru coming third with 20935 votes.
-Naru was beaten by Shinobu with 22517 votes and by Motoko Aoyama with 21161 votes.
+In the poll Naru ranked first, with 3,831 votes in comparison to 1,500 votes for Shinobu Maehara.
+At the end of the series, another poll was run, with Naru coming third with 20,935 votes.
+Naru was beaten by Shinobu with 22,517 votes and by Motoko Aoyama with 21,161 votes.
 Another poll appeared in volume 7 of the manga, with Naru coming first with 784 votes followed by Shinobu with 406 votes.
-There were 2506 votes in total.
+There were 2,506 votes in total.
 She was ranked 67th out of 100 in a 2002 poll on the favorite heroine of the year in the Japanese edition of Newtype.

 Naru has been the subject of a large range of merchandise, such as figures, gashapon, posters, postcards and other goods, both by herself and with other characters from the series.
 Merchandise is available in both her manga character design and her anime character design.
 Tokyo Mint produced several cold-cast resin statues of the Love Hina cast in 1/8th scale that were released worldwide.
 Three of these statues were of Naru.
 The first statue featured Naru in a pink Bikini and was released in December 2002 in a production run limited to 600 pieces.
 The statue was a complete sell out.
 The second Naru statue was released in August 2003, again limited to 600 pieces.
 The final Naru statue, again limited to 600 pieces but in a new 1/6 size, featured Naru in a typical outfit of a yellow top and a red skirt.